rosym-project/xQP-tasks-constraints/README.md

    time being it's not open source.
 Consequently, it is not so trivial to reshape and refactor it to make it compatible to specific requirements.

+## On this implementation
+Current work borrows the idea of task/constraint library from the OpenSoT but compiles each of them into individual `.so` files.
+A particular QP based solver/implementation then loads these tasks/constraints on demand.
+Hence, the users are not forced to adopt anything forced by us.

+Such approach that mimics the component paradigm, grants some conveniences. i) The code generation complexity for the `iHQP` solver (or any other approach for that matter) will be reduced considerably;
+ii) Stand-alone use of this library for the community is also facilitated as we do not enforce any limitation on the end-users; iii) Composability and reusability are alleviated; and iv) It facilitate the conformity to particular standards, should the library is used for specific projects.